-If a malfunction occurs and the shift lever cannot be moved out of the PARK position, you can use the following procedure to temporarily move the shift lever: 6
+If a malfunction occurs and the shift lever cannot be moved out of the PARK position, you can use the following procedure to temporarily move the shift lever:

 - 1. Turn the engine OFF. - 2.
 Firmly apply the parking brake. - 3.
 Tilt the steering wheel to the full up position. - 4.
-Press and maintain firm pressure on the brake pedal.
+Press and maintain firm pressure on the brake pedal. - 5.
+Insert a screwdriver or similar tool into the access port (ringed circle) on the bottom of the steering column, and push and hold the override release lever up.